 Light

-Amaryllis grow best indoors in a well-lighted area that receives at least four hours of direct sunlight each day, preferably near a sunny, southern exposure window.
+Amaryllis grow best indoors in a well-lighted area that receives at least four hours of direct sunlight daily, preferably near a sunny, southern exposure window.

 Watering